nautobot/nautobot-app-ssot/docs/user/integrations/proxmox.md

   data, and cluster-filtered runs don't see everything).
 Only `VirtualMachine`, `VMInterface`, and node `Interface` objects are removed when they vanish from the source.
 Clean those up manually if needed.
-- **Only SSoT-managed objects are touched.** Objects must carry the SSoT marker tag (default **SSoT Synced from Proxmox**, configurable via the config's *SSoT Tag Name*) to be updated or deleted by the sync, so anything you created by hand is never altered.
+- **Only SSoT-managed objects are touched.** Objects must carry the `last_synced_from_proxmox_on` custom field to be updated or deleted by the sync, so anything you created by hand is never altered.
+The **SSoT Synced from Proxmox** tag (configurable via the config's *SSoT Tag Name*) is applied alongside the custom field for visibility in the Nautobot UI, but is cosmetic only — it has no effect on what the sync manages.
 - **Cluster Filters scope Virtual Machines only.** The job's *Cluster Filters* option restricts which VMs are synced; nodes, interfaces, prefixes, and IPs are not narrowed by it.
 - **Link-local addresses are skipped by default.** Link-local / APIPA addresses on VM interfaces are